mlafleur/mlafleur.github.io/_posts/2008-07-23-new-blog-speaking-from-the-edge.md

 ---
-Title: 'New Blog: Speaking From the Edge'
+title: 'New Blog: Speaking From the Edge'
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---
 I've started a new blog over on <a href="http://gotspeech.net/" target="_blank">GotSpeech.net</a> called <a href="http://gotspeech.net/blogs/speakingfromtheedge" target="_blank">Speaking From the Edge</a>.
 It covers topics related to voice-enabled application development including Microsoft Speech Server.&#160;